LinnierGames/Login-Tutorial/P04-Date-Picker-View-Controller/content.md

 ---
-title: "Laying out the Register Screen"
+title: "Laying out the Date Picker Popup"
-slug: register-view-controller
+slug: date-picker-view-controller
 ---

 So, we have the **Register Screen** all set up in the storyboard including the button the user can tap to enter their birth date.